wertermeira/amplemarket_gmail_plugin/README.md

 # AmmpleMarket Challange

 ## Video demo
-You can watch video here \
+You can watch the video here \
 https://youtu.be/ukgmry2PAko

 ### Instructions